eslint/eslint/docs/src/rules/newline-per-chained-call.md

 <!--FIXABLE-->

-Requires a newline after each call in a method chain.

 Chained method calls on a single line without line breaks are harder to read, so some developers place a newline character after each method call in the chain to make it more readable and easy to maintain.

 Let's look at the following perfectly valid (but single line) code.